 Situated on 70 acres of sub-arctic boreal forest, the Cochrane Polar Bear Habitat is a results- and action-driven research and education centre that unites and inspires people to learn more about polar bears, their care and conservation.

-The Cochrane Polar Bear Habitat is both the largest, and the only human care facility in the world dedicated solely to polar bears.
+The Cochrane Polar Bear Habitat is the largest human care facility in the world, dedicated solely to polar bears.
 With 24 acres of pristine, natural environment, the enclosures also feature a spring-fed lake that provides an ice platform for up to seven months of the year.

 We are here for the bears.
 We know the best place for polar bears is their natural environment in the wild, but we are committed to raising the standard of care for the bears that could not survive there.
 If polar bears have to be in human care, our staff and supporters seek to give them the best life possible, on their terms.
 Knowing we are learning as much as we can, while actively improving their lives, compels our passionate mission.

-Since we only have polar bears, our Keepers can dedicate all of their time to learning how polar bears communicate, about their nutritional needs, physiology, reproduction and behaviours.
+Since we only have polar bears, our bearkeepers can dedicate all of their time to learning how polar bears communicate, about their nutritional needs, physiology, reproduction and behaviours.

-We team up with some of the most cutting edge researchers, scientists, behaviourists, nutritionists, reproductive physiologists, and biologists in the world.
+We team up with leading researchers, scientists, behaviourists, nutritionists, reproductive physiologists, and biologists.

 We believe sharing lessons learned is the only way to improve the standard of care of and create a sustainable future for the polar bear species.
 That is why we offer a variety of educational classes in and outside schools as well as share our facility improvements and/or bear care with other institutions.